Black veganism

 Black veganism in the United States is a social and political philosophy that connects the use of non-human animals with other social justice concerns such as racism and with the lasting effects of slavery, such as the subsistence diets of enslaved people enduring as familial and cultural food traditions.
 Sisters Syl Ko and Aph Ko first proposed the intersectional framework for and coined the term Black veganism.
-The Institute for Critical Animal Studies called Black veganism an "emerging discipline".
+In 2021 the Institute for Critical Animal Studies called Black veganism an "emerging discipline".

-Research has found that about 8% of Black Americans are vegan or vegetarian, compared to only about 3% of other Americans.
+A 2015 survey found that about 8% of Black Americans are vegetarian or vegan, compared to a rate of 3.4% for all those surveyed.

 History

 Veganism as a named movement historically was made up primarily of white people, and the stereotypical vegan is white; Khushbu Shah pointed out in 2018 that not until the bottom of the third page on Shutterstock was a person of color included among the images for the search term "vegan person".
 Omowale Adewale, founder of New York City's Black VegFest, argues that there is a history of Black veganism in the US, but said in 2020 that the recent increase in Black veganism is partially because "You love to see yourself represented.
 That's one of the main reasons why the Black community has really galvanised around the vegan idea".

-The modern Black veganism movement takes inspiration from Rastafarianism, which developed a plant-based diet known as Ital in Jamaica in the 1930s, and groups like the African Hebrew Israelites of Jerusalem, which has advocated strict veganism since the 1960s, and the Nation of Islam, which specifically connected choosing a plant-based diet to fighting racist oppression.
+The modern Black veganism movement takes inspiration from Rastafari, which developed a plant-based diet known as Ital in Jamaica in the 1930s, and groups like the African Hebrew Israelites of Jerusalem, which has advocated strict veganism since the 1960s, and the Nation of Islam, which specifically connected choosing a plant-based diet to fighting racist oppression.
 It also has roots in the American Civil Rights movement; Dick Gregory, who marched with Martin Luther King, Jr., argued that "Because I'm a civil rights activist, I am also an animal rights activist.
 Animals and humans suffer and die alike."
 According to Amirah Mercer, by the 1980s veganism had "settled firmly into celebrity and activist pockets" among Black people in the US.
 The 1990 hip hop song "Beef" by KRS-One, according to Keith Tucker, founder of Hip Hop is Green vegan advocacy group, influenced many in the hip hop community to think about veganism and "meat in the slave diet".
+In 2017 Carol J. Adams argued, "Now is the time for us to listen to and embrace black veganism."
 In the late 1990s and early 2000s, Queen Afua played an influential role in promoting Black raw veganism.
-She advocated using food as a tool for healing Black women’s reproductive and spiritual health.
+She advocated using food as a tool for healing Black women's reproductive and spiritual health.